• Skip to primary navigation

 Studio Bell

-Studio Bell: Home of the National Music Centre, is one of Calgary’s most unique museums.
+Studio Bell: Home of the National Music Centre, is one of Calgary’s newest and most unique museums.
 Ideal for music lovers and a fantastic place to spend a day with kids, explore the museum’s temporary and permanent collections, and take a journey through music in Canada.
 Immerse yourself in this interactive experience, a perfect blend of education and hands-on entertainment.

 There’s even a chance to make your own music!
 With many concerts and events happening on weekends, Studio Bell is also home to the Canadian Music Halls of Fame, where Canadian musicians are celebrated for their talents and achievements.